 - Identify and prevent the issues with cargo getting lost.
 IoT can inform about the loss and can adjust the delivery plan.

-The application of the harvest logistics management allows transmitting information over GSM, GPRS, 5G channels.
-With the help of the IoT it is possible to effectively control and manage transport, as well as get maximum economic benefits:
+The application of harvest logistics management allows transmitting information over GSM, GPRS, and 5G channels.
+With the help of the IoT, it is possible to control and manage transport effectively, as well as get maximum economic benefits: